mgp/book-notes/effective-c++-3rd-edition.markdown

 by Scott Meyers

+*I, [Michael Parker](http://omgitsmgp.com/), own this book and took these notes to further my own learning.
+If you enjoy these notes, please [purchase the book](http://www.amazon.com/Effective-Specific-Improve-Programs-Designs/dp/0321334876)!*

 ### Chapter 1: Accustoming Yourself to C++

 #### Item 1: View C++ as a federation of languages